What is Stasis Dermatitis?

 Like other types of dermatitis, Stasis Dermatitis goes by many names all of which are good descriptors of what is happening in this particular kind of eczema.
 Stasis Dermatitis is a form of eczema that does not affect children.

 “Stasis” means inactivity and this describes many facets of this condition.
-There is a relative lack of movement of the fluid in the lower legs, poor circulation, and this pooling of fluid leads to the rash commonly found on the lower legs and feet.
+There is a relative lack of movement of the fluid in the lower legs and poor circulation, and this pooling of fluid leads to the rash commonly found on the lower legs and feet.
 More commonly this occurs in older individuals that have what is called venous insufficiency but this can happen in younger people with varicose veins.

 As we age the valves in our veins weaken and this allows fluid to flow backward.
 That is why another name for this condition is Venous Eczema.
 The word “venous” refers to veins.
-Specifically, this pooling of fluid then backs up into the skin first causing skin discoloration and swelling and the backed-up fluid leads to inflammation which leads to dryness, crusting, thickening of skin and possibly eventually ulcerations.
+Specifically, this pooling of fluid then backs up into the skin first causing skin discoloration and swelling and the backed-up fluid leads to inflammation which leads to dryness, crusting, thickening of skin, and possibly eventually ulcerations.

-People in professions with little movement, those that sit for much of the day or stand for much of the day may be more predisposed to get this.
+People in professions with little movement, those who sit for much of the day or stand for much of the day may be more predisposed to get this.
 This is why another name for Stasis Dermatitis is Gravitational Dermatitis.

 There may be other underlying conditions besides just age that can cause this, high blood pressure for example, so it is a good idea to get in touch with your physician if you start having a rash in your lower extremities and you are over the age of 40.
 Hopefully, we have provided a broad enough overview so you know now what is stasis dermatitis.